-Regardless of the season and where you live, cloud cover is a reality for all of us.
-And while some have to put up with more cloudy days than others, the silver lining on these overcast days is that you can leave the house without your sunnies and your SPF, right?
+Regardless of what season it is or where you live, cloudy days are a reality for all of us.
+And while some of us have to put up with more cloudy days than others, the silver lining on these overcast days is that you can leave the house without your sunnies and your SPF, right?!
+Wrong…

-For starters, including an SPF in your daily regimen is imperative to your skin’s health.
-You’re probably aware of the link between sunlight and skin cancers, such as basal cell carcinoma, squamous cell carcinoma, and melanoma.
-But beyond this major health risk, sunlight also causes damage to skin that can reduce elasticity, create hyperpigmentation, and contribute to fine lines and wrinkles.
-In other words, excessive sun exposure without the right protection can not just damage your skin at the cellular level, it also creates premature signs of aging.
+For starters, including sunscreen in your daily regimen is super important for your skin’s health.
+You’re probably aware of the link between sunlight and skin cancers, but beyond this major health risk, sunlight also causes damage to skin that can reduce elasticity, create hyperpigmentation, and contribute to fine lines and wrinkles.
+In other words, excessive sun exposure without the right protection won’t just damage your skin at the cellular level — it also leads to signs of premature aging.

-Now, back to cloudy days.
-If it’s daytime — even if the the sun isn’t shining — light is actively filtering through the clouds, and this means you are exposed to those same UVA and UVB rays.
-These rays may not be as potent, but they’re still present.
-In fact, according to the American Academy of Dermatologists (AAD), up to 80% of UV rays from the sun can penetrate cloud cover and reach your skin.
+If it’s daytime — even if the sun isn’t shining — UV rays are actively filtering through the clouds.
+In fact, according to the American Academy of Dermatologists (AAD), up to 80% of UV rays from the sun can penetrate the clouds and reach your skin.

-Cloudy days are especially risky if you’re at the beach, in the pool, or near the snow, as these are all surfaces where light can reflect and bounce onto your skin.
+Cloudy days are especially risky if you’re at the beach, in the pool, or near the snow, as these are all surfaces where light can reflect and bounce onto your skin… meaning those sneaky rays are hitting your skin twice.
 In certain circumstances, sun rays can even reflect off the edges of clouds and intensify their light and causing additional skin damage.